Simplified Italian of Somalia

 The Italian language began to spread throughout Somalia during the Colonial period which lasted from 1889 until 1960.
-Italian was quickly picked up by the local inhabitants and started to become a part of daily life.
+Italian was enforced upon the indigenous population as a part of Italy's colonial ambition.
+It quickly picked up by the local inhabitants and started to become a part of daily life.
 There were even several newspapers and radio channels in the Italian language.

 However, the Standard Italian used by the government and crown of Italy differed from the variety used by the inhabitants of Somalia due to the original linguistic differences between Italian and local languages, as well as the geographic isolation of the new pidgin from the Italian Peninsula.
 This pidgin was used by nearly 2/3 of the native population in 1940, according to historian Epifanio Ajello.

 Many Somali-Italian words were orthographically altered to accommodate Somali phonetics.
 Below is an example of some Italian words translated into Italo-Somali demonstrating this phenomenon.
 Note the doubling of vowels, usage of consonants such as W and J not used in standard Italian and transformation of feminine ending words into masculine ending.